Hugo Award for Best Novelette

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the award presentation constitutes its central event.
-The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six nominees, except in the case of a tie.
+The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists, except in the case of a tie.
 The novelettes on the ballot are the six most-nominated by members that year, with no limit on the number of stories that can be nominated.
-Initial nominations are made by members in January through March, while voting on the ballot of six nominations is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
+Initial nominations are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
 Prior to 2017, the final ballot was five works; it was changed that year to six, with each initial nominator limited to five nominations.
 Worldcons are generally held near the start of September, and are held in a different city around the world each year.

-During the 65 nomination years, 202 authors have had works nominated; 50 of these have won, including coauthors and Retro Hugos.
-1 translator has been noted along with the author whose work she translated.
-Poul Anderson, Isaac Asimov, and Harlan Ellison both have received the most Hugos for Best Novelette at three, with Ellison having been nominated a total of six times, while seven other authors have won twice.
-Mike Resnick has had the most nominations at eight, and Ursula K. Le Guin and Greg Egan have been nominated seven times each.
+During the 67 nomination years, 215 authors have had works as finalists; 52 of these have won, including coauthors and Retro Hugos.
+Three translators have been noted along with the author of a novelette written in a language other than English: Lia Belt for a translation from Dutch in 2015, Ken Liu for a translation from Chinese in 2016, and Emily Jen for a translation from Chinese in 2024.
+Poul Anderson, Isaac Asimov, and Harlan Ellison each have received the most Hugos for Best Novelette at three, with Ellison having been a finalist a total of six times, while seven other authors have won twice.
+Mike Resnick has had the most final ballot nominations at eight, and Ursula K. Le Guin and Greg Egan have been nominated seven times each.
 Fifteen other authors have been nominated at least four times, while Egan has the most nominations without winning.

-Winners and nominees
+Winners and finalists

 In the following table, the years correspond to the date of the ceremony, rather than when the novelette was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background have won the award; those with a white background are the nominees on the short-list.
+Entries with a yellow background have won the award; those with a grey background are the finalists on the short-list.
 If the novelette was originally published in a book with other stories rather than by itself or in a magazine, the publisher's name is included after the book title.